Comment on page

 Overview

-The Oort identity security platform integrates with Azure AD tenants via the Graph API to collect user account information, device information, and sign-on and application activity.
+The Cisco identity security platform integrates with Azure AD tenants via the Graph API to collect user account information, device information, and sign-on and application activity.

-The Microsoft Graph API is rate limited, meaning that platforms such as Oort can only pull a certain amount of data in a given interval before the API stops responding.
+The Microsoft Graph API is rate limited, meaning that platforms such as CII can only pull a certain amount of data in a given interval before the API stops responding.

 The solution to this limitation is to convert the sign-on activity data to an Azure Event Hub streaming model.
-Then the Oort platform can subscribe to that Hub and capture the events in real-time.
-This also provides the benefit of enabling near real-time notifications for event or behavioral based identity threats.
+Then the CII platform can subscribe to that Hub and capture the events in that way.
+This also provides the benefit of enabling hourly notifications for event or behavioral based identity threats.

 “Azure Event Hubs is a Big Data streaming platform and event ingestion service that can receive and process millions of events per second.
 Event Hubs can process and store events, data, or telemetry produced by distributed software and devices.
 Data sent to an event hub can be transformed and stored using any real-time analytics provider or batching/storage adapters.”